Loading...

 Note that, Coulomb's law gives only the magnitude of the electric force without their signs.

-Practice Problem (4): A piece of Styrofoam has a charge of -0.004 C and is placed 3.0 m from a piece of salt with a charge of -0.003 C. How much electrostatic force is produced?
+Problem (10): A piece of Styrofoam has a charge of -0.004 C and is placed 3.0 m from a piece of salt with a charge of -0.003 C. How much electrostatic force is produced?

 Solution: the magnitude of the electrostatic force is determined as follows, \begin{align*} F&=k\frac{q_1 q_2}{d^2}\\&=\big(9\times 10^9\big)\frac{(0.004)(0.003)}{(3)^2}\\&=12000\quad {\rm N}\end{align*} Note that in Coulomb's force equation, the magnitude of the charges (regardless of their signs) must be included.

-Practice Problem (5): Two coins lie 1.5 meters apart on a table.
+Problem (11): Two coins lie 1.5 meters apart on a table.
 They carry identical electric charges.
 Approximately how large is the charge on each coin if each coin experiences a force of 2.0 N?

 Solution: Substituting the given numerical into Coulomb's law equation, we have \begin{align*} F&=k\frac{q_1 q_2}{d^2}\\ \\ 2&=\big(9\times 10^9 \big)\frac{q\,q}{(1.5)^2}\\ \\ \Rightarrow q&=\sqrt{\frac{2\times (1.5)^2}{9\times 10^9}}\\ \\ &=2.23\times 10^{-5} \quad {\rm C} \end{align*}

 In summary, Coulomb's law is fundamental for solving an electrostatic problem in the case of some arrangements of point charges.
-For offline reading, you can download this pdf version.
+The following PDF is tailored for the college level and is difficult.

 Author: Dr. Ali Nemati